Jund al-Aqsa: Leadership

 Jund al-Aqsa was known to have significant roots in the Gulf, particularly Qatar.
 This has raised questions about how much these associated Gulf states have contributed in tackling terrorism and its financing, due to the country's lack of pressing charges or convicting known terrorists and terrorist financiers.

 Abu Abdul Aziz al-Qatari was the organization's founder and first emir.
 He was a Jordanian citizen with Palestinian roots.
 His real name is Muhammed Yusuf Uthman Abd al Salam, and he was reportedly a longtime al-Qaeda associate.
 Abdul Aziz changed his name according to his move from state to state.
-He was reported to have worked for al Qaeda in Afghanistan where he was close to Miltants including Osama bin Laden, Ayman al Zawahiri, and Sheikh Abdullah Azzam.
+He was reported to have worked for al Qaeda in Afghanistan where he was close to militants including Osama bin Laden, Ayman al Zawahiri, and Sheikh Abdullah Azzam.
 He also fought against the Russian forces in Chechnya, and shortly after helped Abu Musab al-Zarqawi found Jama'at al-Tawhid wal-Jihad, which is known to be the precursor to Al-Qaeda in Iraq (AQI).
-After the death of Zarqawi, he continued to serve as an official in the Miltant organization.
+After the death of Zarqawi, he continued to serve as an official in the militant organization.